RainTrap341/NorthstarDocs/docs/Wiki/using-northstar/gamemodes.md

 Northstar comes included with some community made gamemodes.

-{% hint style="info" %}
+!!! info
     If you are looking for every available gamemode and its corresponding string check [hosting/gamemodes](../hosting-a-server-with-northstar/server-settings/file-names.md)
-{% endhint %}

 ## Gun Game